New York, NYC, USA

 With the cheesecakes coming in under $15, and the little baked good mostly under $5, it’s really affordable too.

 So much to choose from, hey!
-Enjoy these photos from our most recent visit to this spot in Little Tokyo!
+Enjoy these photos from my most recent visit to this spot in Little Tokyo!

 bake culture in little tokyo nyc